petal-host/config-server-scripts/README.md

 There is no intention to update any of these files, so any PR's or other contact will not receive a response.

-For uninstallation of any of our scripts, go to the [uninstallers](uninstallers) directory.

 # ConfigServer Installer (English)